 Saitama Kawazu zakura

 There are several places to see ‘nice’ kawazu zakura in Saitama.
 They mightn’t win any scenery awards, but the trees are beautiful.
-Until now, the best two I have seen are in Sumiyoshi (Sakado) and Rakusato no Kai Okegawa.
-However, this year the ones at Sumiyoshi in Sakado may not bloom.
-They only tend to bloom once every four years!
+There are several places I think are stunning, for example this secret spot in Fukaya, but it is not a tourist destination as such.
+Others that are large scale and look particularly beautiful when they bloom are Sumiyoshi (Sakado) and Rakusato no Kai Okegawa.
+But the problem is the kawazu at both those locations don’t bloom every year.
+For example, the ones at Sumiyoshi in Sakado only tend to bloom once every four years!
 Sakado also has another variety of early blooming cherry blossoms called Kanzakura.
 They do bloom annually, a little later than the kawazu zakura.

 Washinomiya Kawazu Zakura